TroyCaywood/Python/100 Days of Code/Day-2/Day-2.md

 new_num_char = str(num_char)
 print("Your name has " + new_num_char + " characters.")
 ```
 Pretend we entered the name Troy.
-The code will now count the number of characters as 4 and then convert it to the string "4" in the new_num_char variable.
+The code will now count the number of characters as 4 and then convert it to the string "4" and store it in the new_num_char variable.
 ```
 Your name has 4 characters.
 ```
+- Other datatypes can be converted as well.
+- float() is used to convert whole numbers into floats.